minio/docs/docs/s3fs-fuse-with-minio.md

 Install `s3fs-fuse` from <https://github.com/s3fs-fuse/s3fs-fuse>.

+Create a bucket on the Minio Server to use with this cookbook.

 ## 3. Configuration

-Create a bucket on the Minio Server.

 Before you run s3fs, you will need to save your S3 credentials in a file that will be used later in this tutorial.
 In the command below replace access_key and secret_key with your actual Minio credentials.